wix-playground/stylable-components/docs/tooltip/REAMDE.md

 # Tooltip

-Tooltip is a label (usually a text one) that appear when the user hovers over, focuses on, or touches an element.
+Tooltip is a label (usually a text one) that appear on particular event (e.g. hover, focus, touch).

-Tooltips identify an element when they are activated.
-Usually used to display brief text description about its functionality.
+Tooltip identifies element when it is activated.
+Often used to display brief text description about the anchor element functionality.

 ## Elements